jcarloscandela/DocScheduler/README.md

 The DocScheduler project facilitates scheduling and managing appointments.
 It is structured into several components, each serving distinct roles within the application ecosystem.

 ### Components
+  - **/src** Contains the source code for the project:
       - **DocScheduler.API**: This layer serves as the entry point for the application, handling HTTP requests and responses.
 It is configured with Swagger for API documentation and testing.
       - **DocScheduler.Application**: Contains core business logic and services related to scheduling and managing appointments.
 It is utilized by the API layer.
       - **DocScheduler.SlotService**: Manages time slots for appointments, interacting with core application services to ensure slot availability.
       - **DocScheduler.Utils**: Provides utility functions and helpers used across the application, including date manipulation and validation functions.

-- **DocScheduler.Test**: Contains unit tests ensuring the core functionality works as expected.
+  - **/test** Contains unit tests for the project.
+      - **DocScheduler.API.Test**: Contains API unit tests.
+      - **DocScheduler.Application.Test**: Contains application layer unit tests.
+      - **DocScheduler.SlotService.Test**: Contains slot service unit tests.
+      - **DocScheduler.Utils.Test**: Contains utility unit tests.

 ## Running the Project